colias-palaeno/qpic/README.md

 A lightweight image viewer made in Qt

 ## About
 qImg is an image viewer.
-In comparison with IrfanView, one of the most popular cross-platform image viewers, qView is
+In comparison with IrfanView, one of the most popular cross-platform image viewers, qImg is
 - Free and open-source
 - Nearly 30x smaller
 - Modern and minimal